Transforming the War on Drugs

 ‘With important analyses, plausible theoretical insights, and a multifaceted assessment of the current “state of play,” this book is a valuable contribution to the literature.
 Required reading for those wishing to acquire a comprehensive view of the current International Drug Control Regime.’ — William B. McAllister, Chief of the Special Projects Division, State Department Office of the Historian, and author of Drug Diplomacy in the Twentieth Century

 ‘An essential collection that not only highlights the true costs of the overly securitized global War on Drugs, but more importantly, offers urgently needed new perspectives in the debate over what could, and should, come next.’ — Peter Tinti, Senior Research Fellow, Global Initiative Against Transnational Organised Crime

 ‘An enlightening, engaging effort to unpack the complexities of policymaking on drugs and nurture collective reflection on the need for more nuanced, people-centred and development-oriented approaches to drug policies.
 A must-read in a critical moment for the drug policy debate and beyond.’ — Deborah Alimi, independent consultant, Daleth Research, and researcher, Université Paris 1 Panthéon Sorbonne

-Annette Idler is Director of Studies at the Changing Character of War Programme and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford.
+Annette Idler is the Director of Studies at the Changing Character of War Centre and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford.
 She is also Visiting Scholar at Harvard University's Weatherhead Center for International Affairs.